FrancisCrickInstitute/TYPEx/README.rst

 *Required Inputs*

-- :bash:`cell_type_annotation.json` - a file with cell definitions specific to the user’s antibody panel (see :ref:`User-provided cell type definitions`).
+- :bash:`cell_type_annotation.json` - a file with cell definitions specific to the user’s antibody panel (see :ref:`Cell type definitions`).
     Specified with :bash:`--annotationConfig` parameter.
 - :bash:`sample_data.tracerx.txt`
     A tab-delimited file with information for all images (see :ref:`Sample annotation table`).